 Israeli Couscous is a simple side dish that’s the perfect addition to whatever meat you’re cooking.
 Or, mix in some protein and veggies for a simple one dish meal.
 Making couscous in an Instant Pot is much quicker than cooking it on a stove top.
 This pressure cooker Israeli couscous recipe is quick and easy to make!

 Israeli Couscous is little pasta-like pearls made from semolina or wheat flour.
 They have a fun, slightly chewy texture that sort of pops in your mouth.
-Trader Joe’s sells a Harvest Grains Blend this is mostly Israeli Style Couscous, but also includes red and green orzo, split baby garbanzo beans, and red quinoa.
+Trader Joe’s sells a Harvest Grains Blend that is mostly Israeli Style Couscous, but also includes red and green orzo, split baby garbanzo beans, and red quinoa.

-I’ve been making this side dish for a couple of years now.
+I’ve been making this easy pressure cooker side dish for a couple of years now.
 It’s become a family favorite.
 Trader Joe’s is about a 30 minute drive from my house, so I always buy several bags when I’m shopping at Trader Joe’s.
 My daughter often asks me to pick up a couple bags for her too.